dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ```kotlin
 viewModel.manageUseCase("classifier", useCase)
 ```
-After that, you can get the use case esaily with the name,
+After that, you can get the use case easily with the name,

 ```kotlin
 val useCase = viewModel.getUseCase("classifier")